ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 Clients provide the following as input to the issuance protocol:

-- Issuer Request URI: A URI to which token request messages are sent.
+- Issuer Request URL: A URL identifying the location to which issuance requests are sent.
 This can be a URL derived from the "issuer-request-uri" value in the Issuer's directory resource, or it can be another Client-configured URL.
 The value of this parameter depends on the Client configuration and deployment model.
-  For example, in the 'Joint Origin and Issuer' deployment model, the Issuer Request URI might be correspond to the Client's configured Attester, and the Attester is configured to relay requests to the Issuer.
+  For example, in the 'Joint Origin and Issuer' deployment model, the Issuer Request URL might be correspond to the Client's configured Attester, and the Attester is configured to relay requests to the Issuer.
 - Issuer name: An identifier for the Issuer.
 This is typically a host name that can be used to construct HTTP requests to the Issuer.